Steve Jobs in Exile

 ナレーター:

-In 1985, Steve Jobs—the brilliant, volatile founder of Apple Computer—walked out of his company's headquarters, fired from the very corporation he had created.
+In 1985, Steve Jobs—the brilliant, volatile founder of Apple Computer—walked out of his company's headquarters, driven from the very corporation he had created.
 What happened next would transform not only his life and career, but the future of technology itself.

 For twelve years, from 1985 to 1997, Jobs wandered the business wilderness with his new venture, NeXT.
 It was a period of spectacular failures, near-bankruptcy, and brutal humiliation.
 But out of this crucible of defeat emerged the visionary leader who would go on to create the iPod, iPhone, and iPad, transforming Apple into the most valuable company on earth.